 - Identify a lead for COVID-19 preparedness and response in the RCF.
-The lead should be a person with sufficient authority to ensure that appropriate action is taken and may require support of a team including a liaison person on each unit in the RCF. - RCF settings must have COVID-19 preparedness plans in place to include planning for cohorting of residents (COVID-19 separate from non-COVID-19), enhanced IPC, staff training, establishing surge capacity and promoting resident and family communication. - Where possible, each ward or floor should try and operate as a discrete unit or zone, meaning that staff and equipment are dedicated to a specific area and are not rotated from other areas (this includes night duty).
-This may not always be feasible in smaller facilities but in larger facilities this practice may reduce exposure to risk for staff and residents in the event COVID-19 is introduced into the facility and will allow outbreak response measures to be targeted in zones, rather than having to be implemented facility wide. - Facilities should ensure the availability of supplies including tissues, alcohol based hand rub (ABHR), hand wipes, cleaning products (including disinfectants) and personal protective equipment and liaise with local CHO management if there is difficulty in obtaining such supplies. - A summary table of key interventions for the prevention and management of a COVID-19 outbreak can be found in Appendix A.
+The lead should be a person with sufficient authority to ensure that appropriate action is taken and may require support of a team including a liaison person on each unit in the RCF. - RCF settings must have COVID-19 preparedness plans in place to include planning for cohorting of residents (COVID-19 separate from non-COVID-19), enhanced IPC, staff training, establishing surge capacity and promoting resident and family communication. - Each RCF should have an area identified where possible/probable/suspected case of COVID -19 could be isolated. - Where possible, each ward or floor should try and operate as a discrete unit or zone, meaning that staff and equipment are dedicated to a specific area and are not rotated from other areas (this includes night duty).
+This may not always be feasible in smaller facilities but in larger facilities this practice may reduce exposure to risk for staff and residents in the event COVID-19 is introduced into the facility.
+This will also allow outbreak response measures to be targeted in zones, rather than having to be implemented facility wide. - Facilities should ensure the availability of supplies including tissues, alcohol-based hand rub (ABHR), hand wipes, cleaning products, disinfectants and personal protective equipment and liaise with local CHO management if there is difficulty in obtaining such supplies.

+A summary table of key interventions for the prevention and management of a COVID-19 outbreak can be found in Appendix A.